JvanKatwijk/drm-receiver/README.md

 Processing DRM requires sampling an analog input signal, usually with 12000 (complex) samples per second.
-Each complex sample then tells aboaut the amplitude and the phase of the signal.
+Each complex sample then tells about the amplitude and the phase of the signal at the sampling time.

+Modes are defined in terms of symbols or words,
-The most common mode, mode B, is defined in terms of symbols or words, each of 320 samples.
-The first 64 samples of each word, a prefix, are a copy of the last 64 samples.
-This is very helpful in determining the first sample of a word and computing the frequency offset of the signal.
+The most common mode, mode B has words of 320 samples.
+For this mode, the first 64 samples of each word, a prefix, are a copy of the last 64 samples.
+With other modes, the prefix length may differ.
+Such a prefix, a copy of the last samples of the word, is very helpful in determining both the first sample of a word as well computing the frequency offset of the signal.

-The 256 "useful" samples of a word, i.e. the samples following the prefix, are fed into an FFT processor, mapping the samples as they were in the time domain, to values (carriers) in the frequency domain.
+The 256 "useful" samples of the word, i.e. the samples following the prefix, are fed into an FFT processor, mapping the samples as they were in the time domain, to values (carriers) in the frequency domain.